abrasive/shairport/README.md

 ```
 $ sudo make install
 ```
-The user and group `shairport-sync` will be created if necessary, and a runtime folder will be created at `/var/run/shairport-sync` in SystemV installations.
+The user and group `shairport-sync` will be created if necessary, and a runtime folder will be created at `/var/run/shairport-sync` if you have chosen `--with-systemv`.
 In addition, a `man` page, a default configuration file and automatic power-on startup script will be installed.

 **Complete installation into to a `systemd` system**

-To enable Shairport Sync to start automatically at system startup, enter:
+If you have chosen the `--with-systemd` configuration option, then, to enable Shairport Sync to start automatically at system startup, enter:

 `$sudo systemctl enable shairport-sync`

 **Complete installation into a System V system**

-If you are installing onto a System V system, enter:
+If you have chosen the `--with-systemd` configuration option, enter:
 ```
 $sudo update-rc.d shairport-sync defaults 90 10
 ```